asada931/Read_email/README.md

 # Read_email
-Read Email from gmail account or Outlook Desktop client
+Simple code to read Email from gmail account or Outlook Desktop client using Python